 Check Price on Amazon →

-The Mount-It MI-9005 takes a different approach: a 3M adhesive strip bonds a small base to the top of your monitor, and a 6.5-inch swing arm extends out with a clip at the end.
-The arm and clip both swivel 360°, which gives you surprisingly flexible positioning.
+The Mount-It MI-9005 uses a 3M adhesive strip to bond a small base to the top of your monitor, then extends a 6.5-inch swing arm with a clip at the end.
+Both the arm and the clip swivel 360°, giving you more positioning flexibility than you’d expect from something this compact.
+When not in use, the arm folds back flat against the monitor bezel.

 Check Price on Amazon